 During my time as a practicing lawyer I had professional interactions with many brokers and saw that the quality of those brokers varied widely, sometimes to the detriment of their clients.
 My impressions of Tactix were quite different from other brokers–they consistently advocated for their clients with skill and professionalism and were instrumental in bringing transactions to a successful conclusion.
 When I decided to make a career change to brokerage Tactix was the clear choice for me.

 267 989 8890

 After 8 years in financial sales and banking, Rick Freeth joined Tactix as an opportunity to grow with an industry as hot as Philadelphia.
-As a licensed securities salesperson Rick gained a reputation as a B2B sales leader and established himself as an expert in small/medium business development.
-He is a huge proponent of the Philanthropic side of business, actively involving himself in community financial literacy and grassroots small business growth.
-His passion is people and solutions, getting business owners into the magic 5% that survive their first two years.
+As a licensed securities salesperson, Rick gained a reputation as a B2B sales leader and established himself as an expert in small/medium business development.
+He is a huge proponent of the Philanthropic side of business, actively promoting community financial literacy and grassroots small business growth.
+"My passion is people and solutions, getting business owners into the magic 5% that survive their first two years."